lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

         modified:   x.cpp
     ```

-1. `git diff` will show the unstaged changes – the changes created by `clang-format`.
+1. `git diff` will show the unstaged changes – the changes created by `clang-format`:

     ```sh
     $ git diff